-Policy Area Fairview South - Area D FSOD
+Policy Area Fairview South - Area D

-Uses Residential, retail/service
+Uses Residential, retail/service ·

 Option/Tenure Secured market and below-market rental housing or social housing Secured rental housing

 Max Height 18 storeys 3-6 storeys

 Max Density 5.5 FSR 1.0-2.7 FSR

 Min Frontage 45.7 m (150 ft.)
-Variable - refer to Built Form and Site Design n (Chapter 11)
+Variable - refer to Built Form and Site Design (Chapter 11)

 Notes A minimum of 20% of the residential floor area is required to be secured at below-market rents (see Housing (Chapter 12) for details).
 See Land Use (Chapter 7) for cases where lesser site frontage may be considered at the discretion of the Director of Planning.
-Applies to site frontages that are less than 45.7 where a tower cannot be achieved due to lot co 9.12.2.
-See Land Use (Chapter 7) for cases where less may be considered at the discretion of the Dire Height and density allowances to vary based or (see Built Form and Site Design (Chapter 12) a and 11.3 for details) onditions or policy ser site frontage ctor of Planning. n lot conditions
+Applies to site frontages that are less than 45.7 m (150 ft.) or where a tower cannot be achieved due to lot conditions or policy 9.12.2.
+See Land Use (Chapter 7) for cases where lesser site frontage may be considered at the discretion of the Director of Planning.
+Height and density allowances to vary based on lot conditions (see Built Form and Site Design (Chapter 12) and sections 11.2 and 11.3 for details)